Aya-42/PSO_HPC_CLASS/README.md

        return np.sin(x[0]) + np.sin(x[1])
    ```

-3. Create the MOPSO object with the configuration of the algorithm
+3. Create the PSO object with the configuration of the algorithm

    ```python
    pso = PSO(